hsm_greatest_failed_art.epI

 "It is play rather than connection or logic that makes possible both wheel and axle.
 Logic is known only to the visual man who looks for connections rather than for play and metamorphosis."

-Over inventing new ideas that shape the world.
+Instead of inventing new ideas that shape the world and move our horizons forward.
 Why do we spend our time shaming or idolizing our human ancestors for their context instead of answering their questions best we can?

 - Richard Hamming, The Art of Doing Science and Engineering, pg.
 176